iksnae/rise-and-code/book/chapter-07/README.md

    - Types of hints and solution strategies
    - Learning from solutions

-3. **Encoded Answer Keys**
+3. **Solutions and Answer Keys**
-   - Verifying your solutions without spoilers
+   - Verifying your solutions
-   - Encoding and decoding techniques
+   - Learning from different solution approaches
-   - Creating your own encoding methods
+   - Creating good solution documentation

 ### Activities